wwfyde/dify-docs/en/user-guide/creating-dify-apps/creating-an-application.md

 ### Your Application

 If you are using it for the first time, you will be prompted to enter your OpenAI API key.
-A properly functioning LLM key is a prerequisite for using Dify.
+A properly functioning LLM key is a prerequisite for using MoLook.
 If you don't have one yet, please apply for one.

 <figure><img src="../../.gitbook/assets/OpenAI API Key.png" alt=""><figcaption><p>Enter your OpenAI API Key</p></figcaption></figure>